Energy in Qatar: Solar power

 Harnessing solar power has become an important objective for Qatar in recent years.
 By 2030, Qatar has set the goal of attaining 20% of its energy from solar power.
 The country is well-positioned to capitalize on photovoltaic systems, as it has a global horizontal irradiance value of approximately 2,140 kWh per square meter annually.
 Furthermore, the direct irradiance parameter is roughly 2,008 kWh per square meter annually, implying that it would be able to benefit from concentrated solar power as well.

 Qatar Foundation has been active in helping Qatar achieve its solar power goals.
 It established Qatar Solar, which, together with Qatar Development Bank and German company SolarWorld, embarked on a joint venture resulting in the creation of Qatar Solar Technologies (QSTec).
-In 2017, QSTec commissioned its polysillicon plant in Ras Laffan.
+In 2017, QSTec commissioned its polysilicon plant in Ras Laffan.
 This plant has a total capacity of 1.1 MW of solar power.

 Qatar signed a deal with Total and Marubeni in January 2020 to build a solar power plant that could produce 800 megawatts of electricity.
 The plant was built in Al Kharsaah at a cost of $467 million and was completed in 2022.